 It’s been more than 40 years since the first reported case of HIV in the United States.
 In 2020 alone, doctors across the country diagnosed 30,635 cases of HIV — and even more cases are thought to have gone undiagnosed.

-That’s 4 decades and millions of HIV diagnoses over time.
-And even though we now have effective treatments that can reduce transmission of HIV and help people who live with the virus avoid developing AIDS, there are still tons of misconceptions about this disease.
+Although we now have effective treatments that can reduce transmission of HIV and help people who live with the virus prevent the development of AIDS, there are still many misconceptions about this condition.
 What gives?

 Here, we break down some of the most common myths about HIV once and for all.

 Nope, swapping spit doesn’t spread HIV (even though people worried a lot about smooching back in the ’80s).
 Feel free to hold hands, hug, and share a soda while you’re at it.

 HIV can only be transmitted through:

 No amount of saliva can transmit HIV.
 Saliva doesn’t carry enough traces of the virus.
 Research as far back as the mid- to late ’80s has found that kissing is not a risk factor for transmission of HIV.

 Abstinence was touted as a go-to way to prevent HIV transmission in the ’80s and ’90s.
 And even today, that potential benefit is used as an argument for abstinence-only sex ed in schools, despite lots of evidence that those programs just don’t work.

 Not into the idea of a no-sex lifestyle?
 Condoms are another option.
 Research suggests they can reduce the risk of HIV transmission by as much as 91%.
 That’s why condoms have been recommended as an HIV prevention tool for decades.